 There's no need to write out an essay type of response, but you should definitely leave a thank you response with something short that is specific to the Google review.

 For example, if your customer, let's call them Lisa, left a review saying that they love the newly added feature to your website for live chat, your responses can address the customer's name and also mention that your team worked very hard on releasing this live chat and that you're glad they are happy.
 This strategy applies to either a positive or negative review.
 If the negative review is left, spend some more time in empathizing with the customer.

 Don't hesitate to apologize or admit fault of your customer experience subpar service.
 Apologizing as a business owner to your customers makes you a human being, and not a business person that only cares about the numbers.

 Customers also want to know that a negative experience can be resolved somehow.
-Solving an issue for a customer goes a long way and can actually decrease customer churn: According to HelpScout, if you solve a customer's complaint, they will continue doing business with you 70% of the time.
+Solving an issue for a customer goes a long way and can actually decrease customer churn: Our research found that if you solve a customer's complaint and resolve the mistake, they will continue doing business with you 96% of the time.